tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 compatibility guarantees.

-**Unspecced features:** We may make incompatible changes to features which are not yet part of the StableHLO specification, e.g. we do not provide compatibility guarantees for unregistered attributes.
+**Unspecced features:** We may make incompatible changes to features which are historically supported in StableHLO programs but are not yet part of the StableHLO specification, e.g. we do not provide compatibility guarantees for unregistered attributes.

 **Bug compatibility:** We may make incompatible changes if the implementation in libStablehlo contradicts the StableHLO specification, e.g. if a definition in